mbrenig/SheetSync/README.rst

 |Build Status|

-A Python library for creating and updating spreadsheets that contain rows of data. `Click here to read the full documentation.
+A python library to create, update and delete rows of data within a google spreadsheet. `Click here to read the full documentation.
 <http://sheetsync.readthedocs.org/>`__

 Installation
 ------------
 Install from PyPi using `pip <http://www.pip-installer.org/en/latest/>`__, a package manager for Python.::